Zenith Defy El Primero 21

 Currently available Zenith Defy El Primero 21 watches

 Extremely practical displays on the dial

-In addition to the precise display of the hundredths of a second, the timepiece has a central chronograph display, a 30-minute counter at 3 o'clock.
-And a 60-second counter at 6 o'clock.
-Very practical is also the power reserve display at the 12 o'clock position.
-At a glance, the sophisticated technology tells you how long the Zenith Defy El Primero will continue ticking.
-The case is made of brushed titanium and is waterproof to 10 ATM.
-The dial is elegantly skeletonized.
-The noble chronograph is attached to a bracelet made of black rubber with a coating of alligator leather.
-This is closed with a double folding clasp, also made of titanium.
+In addition to the precise display of hundredths of seconds, the timepiece has a central chronograph indicator, a 30-minute counter at 3 o'clock as well as a 60-second counter at 6 o'clock.
+The power reserve indicator at the 12 o'clock position is also very practical.
+At one glance, you know how long the Zenith Defy El Primero will keep ticking thanks to the clever technology.
+The case is made of brushed titanium and features water resistance up to 10 ATM.
+The dial is nobly skeletonized.
+The precious chronograph is attached to a strap made of black rubber, with a coating of alligator leather.
+It is closed with a double-folding clasp, also made of titanium.

 More than 300 patents in 150 years

 The Swiss watch manufacturer Zenith was founded over 150 years ago by the young Georges Favre-Jacot.
-Since then, the Manufacture has played a pioneering role in the production of complex timepieces.
-Since the company was a collection of knowledge from the art of watchmaking, Zenith was able to apply for more than 300 patents.
+Since then the manufacture has played a pioneering role in the production of complex timepieces.
+The company has accumulated a wealth of knowledge in the art of watchmaking and has been able to register more than 300 patents.
 Wristwatches, pocket watches, but also on-board instruments were produced by Zenith.
-The Zenith caliber El Primero, released in 1969, became one of the greatest legends in watch history.
+The Zenith caliber El Primero, which was released in 1969, became one of the greatest legends in watch history.
 It impresses with a frequency of no less than 36,000 vibrations per hour.
-In addition, this calibre was the world's first integrated chronograph with automatic winding.
+In addition, this caliber was the world's first integrated chronograph with automatic winding.